josuezs/danfe-simplificada/README.md

 ## Thecnical information

+### Barcode

 The Libre Barcode 128 font is best suited for printing 44-position numeric barcodes as it supports the Code 128 format, which is more compact and efficient.

 You can download this font at: https://fonts.google.com/specimen/Libre+Barcode+128

+### Class generation

+We used a XSD that defines the XML structure of an NFe.
+Based on this XSD we generate the java classes that represent the XML.
+Then we parse the XML into java objects.

+Steps to generate the classes:
+1. Get the XSD at: https://www.nfe.fazenda.gov.br/portal/listaConteudo.aspx?tipoConteudo=BMPFMBoln3w=
+2. Using the below command we generate the java classes and we put them into our project: xjc procNFe_v4.00.xsd -p <our_project_package> -d <target_directory>
+   Example:
+   xjc procNFe_v4.00.xsd -p danfe.dto.nfev40 -d <target_directory>

 # PT